 Brenda Meehan Social Justice-In-Action Grant

-The Brenda Meehan Social Justice-in-Action Grants will provide up to $1,500 to support events planned for the Spring 2023 semester.
+The Brenda Meehan Social Justice-in-Action Grants will provide up to $1,000 to support events planned for the 2023-2024 academic year.
 Applications will be accepted until the application deadline and recipients will be notified soon after.

 - incorporate both academic and activist social justice perspectives in meaningful ways